NousResearch/Hermes-Function-Calling/README.md

 This will ensure that your new function is included in the list of available tools for the model to use.

+## Key Scripts

+The repository contains several key scripts that work together to enable function calling with the Hermes Pro Large Language Model:

+- `functions.py`: This script is where all the functions/tools you want the model to have access to are made available.

+- `functioncall.py`: This script is the main entry point for running the function call inference.
+It initializes the model, tokenizer, and other necessary components, and handles the recursive loop for generating function calls and executing them.

+- `prompter.py`: This script manages the prompt generation process.
+It reads the system prompt from a YAML file, formats it with the necessary variables (e.g., tools, examples, schema), and generates the final prompt for the model.

+- `schema.py`: This script defines the Pydantic models used for representing function calls and function definitions.
+It provides a structured way to define and validate the function call schema.

 ## Inference Example Output

 Here's an example of the inference output: